ninehills/GraphGen/README.md

 ## 📌 Latest Updates

-- **2025.07.31**: We have added Google, Bing, Wikipedia, and UniProt as search back-ends, perfect for closing data gaps.
+- **2025.07.31**: We have added Google, Bing, Wikipedia, and UniProt as search back-ends.
 - **2025.04.21**: We have released the initial version of GraphGen.

 ## 🚀 Quick Start